charljvv/zsh-setup/README.md

 So what does that mean for me the 1337 linux haxor?

-You can automate the **** out of your windows application installs now.
+You can automate most of your Windows (probably 10) application installs!

-Combine Choco and Powershell (as admin) and new dev machine setups are a breeze.
+Combine Choco and Powershell (as admin) and dev environment setup is a breeze.

+## Installation

 **NOTE:** You do require Admin rights on the machine for this to work though, soooo goodluck getting that request approved 😂